Giving stuff away on Freecycle is more trouble than tossing it in a landfill.

 Yet the cash element involved seems to oil away some of the friction associated with Freecycle.

-As mentioned in Frustrating Freecycle, Freecycle transactions don’t always go smoothly.
+As mentioned in an earlier look at the free trading site, Freecycle transactions don’t always go smoothly.
 In my experience more than half fall through.

 While many are fine, some Freecycle people are a pain to deal with.